joaogabrielferr/joaogabrielferr/README.md

 <br/>
 Hi there 👋,<br/>
-I'm currently working as a frontend dev, but I'm also like backend development.
-I'm currently using Java and Spring Boot in the backend, and Angular in the frontend.
+Currently working as a frontend dev, learning backend development with Java and Spring.
 <br/>
 I also like to solve competitive programming problems sporadically using C++.
 <br/>